AuthorCarpentry/DT2018/02-markdown.md

     For this Exercise, assign Level 1, 2, and 3 headers so the exercise file reflects the sections of a Data Management Plan.

 To find the start of each major section, where a Level 1 header should be placed, look for horizontal rules marked with four asterisks \*\*\*\*.
-Alternatively you may consult a model Data Management Plan format such as the UK Digital Curation Centre's checklist online at <http://www.dcc.ac.uk/resources/data-management-plans/checklist>.
+To identify the eight main section headers, you may wish to consult the _DCC Checklist for a Data Management Plan_ provided earlier.

 2. Add emphasis to the text, where appropriate, using single or double asterisks or single or double underscores.
 Either type of character works, as long as it is matched on both sides of the emphasized phrase.
 You may find text phrases that need emphasis such as "Not Applicable"; the title of the Project; and titles of reports or articles.